-It seems like everyone these days is a consultant – strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, the list goes on and on.
+It seems like everyone these days is in management consulting – strategy consultants, business consultants, technology consultants, IT consultants, marketing consultants, the list goes on and on.

 It’s a catch-all title for someone who gets paid to give their advice on particular subjects to companies.

 In this post, I’ll attempt to answer 3 big questions:

--McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms? -What do management consultants actually do?
+-Who are management consultants? -McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms? -What do management consultants actually do?

 Management consultants as people are generally:

 1) Knowledgeable about the topic at hand 2) Well-connected within the industry 3) Have a reputation and/or brand (based on experience, publications, etc) 4) Effective communicators

 Companies often face questions that they are incapable of answering or too busy to properly address.
-This is where consultants come in, armed with the above 4 traits, to help address precisely those questions.
+This is where management consultants come in, armed with the above 4 traits, to help address precisely those questions.

 Further reading: Why companies hire management consultants

-McKinsey, Accenture, Monitor…what’s the difference between different consulting firms?
+McKinsey, Accenture, Monitor…what’s the difference between different management consulting firms?